Clinical Trial Imaging Market Size and Share

 Clinical Trial Imaging Market Analysis by Mordor Intelligence

-The clinical trial imaging market stands at USD 1.32 billion in 2025 and is poised to reach USD 1.90 billion by 2030, advancing at a 7.56% CAGR.
+The clinical trial imaging market size stands at USD 1.32 billion in 2025 and is poised to reach USD 1.90 billion by 2030, advancing at a 7.56% CAGR.
 This expansion mirrors the surge in global pharmaceutical R&D budgets, the growing use of imaging biomarkers in complex studies, and the steady migration toward AI-enabled data analysis.
 Oncology and neurology trials dominate demand because they rely on visual endpoints to prove therapeutic value, while decentralized and hybrid trial models are widening access to patient pools and accelerating enrollment timelines.
 AI adoption is speeding image interpretation, cutting reader variability, and improving protocol compliance across multi-site programs.
 Consolidation among imaging core laboratories and modality vendors is intensifying as firms bundle hardware, software, and analytics to deliver end-to-end services.
 Regulatory shifts—most notably the European Union Clinical Trials Regulation (EU CTR)—are harmonizing processes across borders and encouraging standardized imaging workflows.

 Key Report Takeaways